 - Vegetables.
 Onion, Celery, Green Bell Pepper (I use Jalapeno Pepper for some spicy heat), Garlic.

 - Seasonings.
 Cajun seasoning blend, dried thyme, dried sage, salt and black pepper.
+You can also use Creole seasoning.
+Add cayenne pepper for extra spicy.

 - Beans.
 Use dried red beans for this recipe, though you can use canned.
 Red kidney beans can be used.

 - Liquids.
 Chicken broth or chicken stock, apple cider vinegar.
-You can also use water.

 - Rice.
-White rice is ideal.
+White long grain rice is ideal.

 How to Make Red Beans and Rice - the Recipe Method